hackclub/hackclub/workshops/login_auth/README.md

 ![Sign in method](https://cloud-nvyxode6r.vercel.app/11.png)

-So here you need to enable **Email/Password** in `sign-in providers` section, so click on **Email/Password** and enable it and save it.
+So here you need to enable **Email/Password** in `sign-in providers` section, So click on **Email/Password** and enable it and save it.

 ![Enable email-pass](https://cloud-2vpwetbvx.vercel.app/12.png)

-After enabling that you need to add existing users, so for that click on `Users` tab.
+After enabling that you need to add existing users, So for that click on `Users` tab.

 ![Add user](https://cloud-kbxm635o2.vercel.app/13.png)